Impact

 Affected Systems

-The vulnerability affects the Linux kernel, specifically when the SOF (Sound Open Firmware) IPC4 topology functionality is enabled.
-No specific kernel versions are listed, so all Linux kernels that include the affected code path may be impacted until the patch is applied.
+The vulnerability affects the Linux kernel, specifically the SOF IPC4 topology functionality.
+No specific kernel versions are listed, so all kernels that include this code path may be impacted until a patch is applied.

 Risk and Exploitability